 President Proposes Elimination of Federal Funding for Public TV

 In addition, CPB funding helps make it possible for us to provide services across Idaho, including the broadcast of emergency information, even in some of Idaho’s most remote places.
-It pays for educational outreach events and activities for teachers, parents, day care providers and students — including an online tool that offers more than 120,000 resources for schools, searchable by subject matter, grade level and educational standard.
+It pays for educational outreach events and activities for teachers, parents, day care providers and students — including an online tool that offers more than 200,000 resources for schools, searchable by subject matter, grade level and state educational standard.

 In short, loss of federal funding would have a devastating impact on Idaho Public Television as you know it.
 While the president’s budget is the first step in a long process that Congress will undertake, I thought you would want to know what it means for Idaho Public Television.
 To learn more check out the resources below.